• What makes Vancouver, Washington, a historic city?

 Clark County Historical Museum

-Established in 1917 and operated by the Clark County Historical Society, the Clark County Historical Museum is dedicated to collecting, preserving, and interpreting the culture and history of Clark County.
+Established in 1917 and operated by the Clark County Historical Museum, the Clark County Historical Museum is dedicated to collecting, preserving, and interpreting the culture and history of Clark County.
 Located in a 1909 Carnegie Library, the museum features a variety of exhibits that showcase the heritage and development of the county, as well as local interests such as a semi-permanent Native American craft exhibition.

 The museum also sponsors several community-based educational programs, exhibits, and events throughout the year that focus on highlighting Clarke County’s rich past and the people who played a role in it.
 Community events include Harvest Fun Day, Holiday Open House and First Thursday Museum after Hours, where guest lecturers speak on a variety of topics.